Our Good Food experts and Facebook and Twitter fans have some top tips for making your sprouts spectacular this Christmas...

 ''Try simple bread sauce flavours - soften onions with ground mace and nutmeg in butter, fry some breadcrumbs then toss through your sprouts''

-''Combine your sprouts with toasted pine nuts and sultanas, caramelised red onions, sherry or balsamic vinegar and add some honey for a Sicilian-style serving.''
+''Combine your sprouts with toasted pine nuts and sultanas, caramelised red onions, sherry, balsamic vinegar or even Marmite butter and you can try adding some honey for a Sicilian-style serving.''

 Food editor, Barney Desmazery, sets the record straight on the infamous old wives' tale: ''Putting a cross in the bottom of your sprouts is time consuming and actually completely unnecessary as it makes no difference to the finished dish.''